Salvadoran Civil War: Military coup October 1979

 With tensions mounting and the country on the verge of an insurrection, the civil-military Revolutionary Government Junta (JRG) deposed Romero in a coup on 15 October 1979.
 The United States feared that El Salvador, like Nicaragua and Cuba before it, could fall to communist revolution.
 Thus, Jimmy Carter's administration supported the new military government with vigor, hoping to promote stability in the country.
-While Carter provided some support to the government, the subsequent administration significantly increased U.S. spending in El Salvador.
-By 1984 Ronald Reagan's government would spend nearly $1 billion on economic aid for the Salvadoran government.
+While Carter provided some support to the government, the subsequent Reagan administration significantly increased U.S. spending in El Salvador.
+By 1984, Ronald Reagan's government would spend nearly $1 billion on economic aid for the Salvadoran government.